Bristol Aerospace: Bristol Aerospace

+Environmental Concerns

+Bristol Aerospace has multiple incidents of environmental damage consisting of water contamination due to illegal chemical dumping at their Rockwood MB (Manitoba) propellant plant and Winnipeg facilities.
+This contamination is from toxic and carcinogenic solvents, including trichloroethylene (TCE), propellants and other chemicals.

+The Rockwood Manitoba propellant plant water contamination has resulted in a Manitoba designated TCE Groundwater Sensitive Area.

+Other concerns include their long term use of open pit burnings.
+These impacts have not yet been studied in-depth.

+James Wilt's article also states:

+Magellan has described having implemented “remedial systems… to address trichloroethylene-impacted groundwater” at its operations in Mississauga, Fort Erie, and in the UK.
+The company has also reported that “neighbouring property owners to the Corporation’s sites at Winnipeg, Manitoba; Mississauga, Ontario; Fort Erie, Ontario and Queens, New York have been made aware of potential off-site impacts of trichloroethylene and environmental investigations at those sites,” but that “negotiations with the neighbouring property owners have precluded the need for off-site remediation.”

 Purchase by Magellan Aerospace

 In June 1997 Rolls-Royce plc sold Bristol for $62,500,000 to Magellan Aerospace, a corporation formed by the merger of a number of Canadian and US aerospace firms.
 Since then Magellan has accelerated its consolidation of the various divisions located in Canada, the United States and Britain under the Magellan 'brand' logo reducing the visibility and independence of Bristol Aerospace.
 Staffing at the Winnipeg plant is now under 600 people while the Rockwood facility in Stony Mountain is approximately 50 personnel.

 In 1999 Bristol won the contract for SCISAT-1, the first purely Canadian science satellite since 1971.
 With its successful launch on 12 August 2003, the basic systems were selected by the Canadian Space Agency as a generic small-satellite "bus", with plans to launch more over the next decade.

 Bristol has also worked in Canadian nuclear reactor construction.
 It has supplied core components, CANDU reactor tubes and thermal sleeves to AECL and GE.